Typically around 3 years of age is an ideal time to start piano. At the intake interview Greg will determine the child’s readiness for piano lessons.

 Currently, Greg does not organize his own student recitals.
 However if a student would like experience in playing in public, he coaches them to succeed in events such as the Kiwanis Music Festival, ORMTA recitals, festivals and music club concerts.

-Parental support is an extremely important factor in musical training.
-Students whose parents take an active role in their progress tend to be more enthusiastic and productive.
-Active involvement, genuine interest, and positive reinforcement are all constructive motivating acts that the parent should present.
 Parents should establish a daily practice routine for the student that doesn’t compete with other activities.
 They should help young children maintain this by initialing the daily practice schedule that Greg provides to track the student’s progress.
 Consistent, dedicated practicing is absolutely essential to the student’s success.

 There are many models on the market but ideally it should be weighted and also touch sensitive.
 It’s okay to start out this way but eventually students will want to progress to an acoustic piano.